rohit11/Flutter_Covid-19/README.md

     # Display changes for each modified file
     local MODIFIED_FILES=$(git diff --cached --name-only)
+    if [ -z "$MODIFIED_FILES" ]; then
+        echo "No changes to commit."
+        return
+    fi

+    echo "Modified files:"
     for file in $MODIFIED_FILES; do
-        echo "Changes in file: $file"
+        echo "File: $file"
         git --no-pager diff --cached -- "$file"
         echo ""
     done